Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

     if (aShape.Shapetype() == TopAbs_VERTEX) {
       TopoDS_Vertex V;
       V = TopoDS::Vertex(aShape); // Also correct
-      TopoDS_Vertex V2 = aShape;// Rejected by compiler
+      TopoDS_Vertex V2 = aShape; // Rejected by the compiler
       TopoDS_Vertex V3 = TopoDS::Vertex(aShape); // Correct
     }
     else if (aShape.ShapeType() == TopAbs_EDGE){
-      ProcessEdge(aShape) ;// This is rejected
+      ProcessEdge(aShape) ; // This is rejected
       ProcessEdge(TopoDS::Edge(aShape)) ; // Correct
     }
     else {
-      cout *Neither a vertex nor an edge ?* ; ProcessEdge(TopoDS::Edge(aShape)) ;
+      cout <<"Neither a vertex nor an edge ?"; ProcessEdge(TopoDS::Edge(aShape)) ;
-      // OK for compiler but anexception will be raised at run-time }
+      // OK for compiler but an exception will be raised at run-time }
   }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~